JohannesTheo/multi_object_datasets_torch/README.md

 ## Datasets Overview

-This section is intended as technical reference (a summary of what you can expect from each dataset).
+This section is intended as a technical reference, i.e. a short summary of what you can expect from each dataset.
 If you are not familiar with the datasets in general, please read their descriptions here: [Multi-Object Datasets](https://github.com/deepmind/multi_object_datasets#descriptions)

 ### Multi-dSprites